microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS student guide - Securing the IoT end to end.md

 2. Can Azure handle all the different types of operating systems and processor architectures of their devices?

-3. Will they be able to monitor for specific events on some of their propriatary devices?
+3. Will they be able to monitor for specific events on some of their proprietary devices?

 4. Can Azure support non-TPM hardware devices?